Skip to main content

 To view a specific cost anomaly:

-1. On the main Cost anomalies screen, locate the anomaly entry of interest.
+2. On the Cost anomalies page, find the anomaly of interest.

-The anomaly properties displayed on the Cost anomalies list page are shown above the anomaly chart with the following additional fields:
+In addition to the anomaly properties displayed on the Cost anomalies list page, two additional properties are shown above the anomaly chart:

 • Attribution: The group of resources being monitored.
 By default, the anomaly detection service monitors three preset attributions: All AWS Resources, All GCP Resources, and All Azure Resources.
 You can also Monitor cost anomalies on other specific subsets of your overall cloud spend.